MicrosoftDocs/fabric-docs/docs/data-factory/connector-rest.md

 ---
-title: How to create REST connection
+title: How to create a REST connection
-description: This article provides information about how to do create REST connection in Trident.
+description: This article provides information about how to do create a REST connection in Trident.
 author: pennyzhou-msft
 ms.author: xupzhou
 ms.topic: how-to